pybites/pybites.github.io-source/content/guest-ast-intro.md

 -4
 ```

-The output now is randomized.
+The output now is "randomized", as expected by the transformation.
 However, the transformation has overwritten the original tree, as `new_tree` and `tree` are the same object.

 ```
 >>> id(tree), id(new_tree)
 4350659920, 4350659920
 ```

-To avoid this behavior one use the [`copy` module](https://docs.python.org/3.9/library/copy.html?highlight=deepcopy#copy.deepcopy) to clone the whole tree before triggering the transformation, or overwrite the `visit()` method to define the required logic.
+To avoid this however one simply use the [`copy` module](https://docs.python.org/3.9/library/copy.html?highlight=deepcopy#copy.deepcopy) to clone the whole tree before triggering the transformation, or overwrite the `visit()` method and define the ad-hoc logic for the use-case at hand.

 <!-- add your closer here! -->